 We started our nomadic travel lifestyle for a little slice of family adventure, but what we received was so much more.

 I found a new calling through publishing a travel blog.
-My passion for creative writing and online marketing combined and my travel website was born.
+My passion for creative writing and online marketing combined and Explore with Erin was born.

 But more than that, a travel lifestyle has given us precious family moments we will never forget.